TheCreativeDept/hello-world/README.md

 # hello-world

-first basic programming project
+This is my first basic programming project

-Project manager looking to pick up some very basic programming skills
+Just a project manager looking to pick up some very basic programming skills